-Using Standard Terms and Conditions
+Using Standard Terms and Conditions or Agreements

-Having a properly written set of Terms and Conditions (or Ts and Cs) in place can help you protect your business interests when you’re trading with other businesses or consumers.
-They should set out various processes such as payment, delivery and returns so that both parties know what to expect prior to any transaction taking place.
-This can reduce the possibility of disputes further down the line.
+Having in place a properly written set of Terms and Conditions ("Ts and Cs") or a formal Agreement containing terms and conditions (see "Which should you use, Terms and Conditions or a formal Agreement ?" below) can help you protect your business interests when you’re trading with other businesses or consumers.
+The Ts and Cs or Agreement should set out all of your legal and commercial trading terms, including various processes such as payment, delivery and returns, so that both parties know all terms that apply and know what to expect prior to any transaction taking place.
+This can reduce the possibility of uncertainty and disputes further down the line.

-If you provide hire purchase or other credit facilities all arrangements may be regulated by the Consumer Credit Act 1974, and so if you do provide any credit facility, you would need expert legal advice.
+If you provide hire purchase or other credit facilities, all arrangements may be regulated by the Consumer Credit Act 1974, and so if you do provide any credit facility, you would need expert legal advice.

 Find details on the above topics below.